ys-sf/ys-sf/README.md

 # Hi there 👋, I'm youcef,

-🎓 I'm currently a Data Science student at **École Centrale Casablanca**<br\>
+🎓 I'm currently a Data Science student at **École Centrale Casablanca**

-📊 Passionate about Machine Learning, AI, and Data<br\> 💡 Always curious to learn, build, and collaborate on data-driven solutions<br\>
+📊 Passionate about Machine Learning, AI, and Data

+💡 Always curious to learn, build, and collaborate on data-driven solutions

-🌍 Open to internships, research projects, and collaborations<br\>
+🌍 Open to internships, research projects, and collaborations